Click the hyperlinks to view the videos:

 FTI's social media links.

 - Unable to log in?
-If you are receiving an invalid username and password, please email FTIInternational@iupat.org.
+If you are receiving an invalid username or password, email FTIInternational@iupat.org.
 To verify your account, provide your full name, Member ID (if available), LU, DC, and birthday.

 - Having computer problems?
 Click the Technical FAQs to review some easy fixes.